JaydenB112/Reading-Notes/Class01.md

 Line breaks are finished.
 Today we set up all our accounts for Github, Canvas, and Slack

-Coding in basic seems very forgiving, you don't have to worry about the strict rules of other formats.
+Coding in markdown seems very forgiving, you don't have to worry about the strict rules of other formats.

-You don't have to indent with paragraphs, luckily basic does it for you
+You don't have to indent with paragraphs, luckily markdown does it for you

 Remember to use spaces after hashtags for  headings

-There are multiple ways to do things in basic, there's like four ways to make text **bold!**
+There are multiple ways to do things in markdown, there's like four ways to make text **bold!**

 *Italicized* text and **bold text** are really close format wise, I'd suggest adopting a different way to do both since there are multiple.